Byron/dua-cli/README.md

  * [x] Single Unit Mode, see [reddit](https://www.reddit.com/r/rust/comments/bvjtan/introducing_dua_a_parallel_du_for_humans/epsroxg/)
  * [ ] Evaluate unit coloring - can we highlight different units better, make them stick out?

+#### ✅v1.2 (_released_) - - the first usable, read-only interactive terminal user interface

+That's that.
+We also use `tui-react`, something that makes it much more pleasant to handle the application and GUI state.

 #### ✅v1.0 (_released_) - aggregate directories, fast

 Simple CLI to list top-level directories similar to sn-sort, but faster and more tailored to getting an idea of where most space is used.